What is a DC Motor

 • Solar-powered systems

-DC motor applications continue to grow with renewable energy systems.
+DC motor applications continue to expand with the growth of renewable energy systems, electric transportation, automation, and advanced control technologies.

-The main difference between AC motor and DC motor is the type of supply and maintenance level.
+The main difference between an Alternating Current (AC) motor and a Direct Current (DC) motor is the type of electrical supply they use, along with differences in speed control, construction, maintenance, and typical applications.

 • Required torque

-• For constant speed → Use shunt motor
+• For constant-speed applications: Use a shunt motor.

-• For heavy starting load → Use series motor
+• For heavy starting loads: Use a series motor.

 • No power supply